We Gasped When We Finally Realised What Buddhist Dukkha And Sukha Mean

-When I was a young(er) man, nothing seemed good enough.
+When I was a young(er) man I never felt good about life.

 I was discontent.
 I always longed for more.
 I never felt satisfied.